nicuveo/LexingMakesMeFeelGood/README.md

 There are two wrong claims that this example addresses:
   - lexers can't easily handle nested comments;
-  - lexers can't handle expression within string literals.
+  - lexers can't handle expressions within string literals.

 This toy language trivially supports both despite using a lexer.
 Here's an example program: